openpreserve/scape-apis/README.md

-# APIs for repository integration with SCAPE Preservation Suite
+# APIs for Repository integration with SCAPE Preservation Suite

 This project contains the documentation that describes the APIs specification for integration with the SCAPE Preservation Suite, that allows a loosely-coupled architecture for implementing a continuous preservation lifecycle.